Maya Higa: Early life and education

 Maya Elaine Higa was born to a Japanese-Okinawan father and an American mother in Northern California on May 24, 1998, and grew up there on a farm as the youngest sibling with her parents, two brothers, and a sister.

 She attended California Polytechnic State University in San Luis Obispo, graduating with a bachelor's degree in agricultural education and communication in June 2020.
 During her time at college, she worked for Zoo to You Conservation Ambassadors, Charles Paddock Zoo, and Free Flight Exotic Bird Sanctuary as an intern, doing outreach education and exotic animal husbandry.
-She was also a 4-H county All Star ambassador in June 2016.

 Career

-2019–2020: Early career and initial popularity
+2019–2020: Early streaming career and initial popularity

 Higa began streaming on Twitch in February 2019, after her streamer friends encouraged her to do so after they saw a clip of her singing on her Instagram.
 She originally started streaming in the music category on Twitch and did mainly singing content.
 She said that the reason she started doing singing streams was because she wanted to get more comfortable singing in front of people.
 Early in her streaming career, she saw significant growth after a falconry livestream clip with her juvenile red-tailed hawk named Bean went viral on Reddit around April 2019.
 In May 2019, she gained media attention from local news after she celebrated her 21st birthday by holding a charity stream for the 5 Cities Homeless Coalition, a local homeless coalition that she previously volunteered for.
 As her fame grew, her streams evolved to encompass a wider range of activities other than music, such as falconry, along with spreading conservation awareness.